-What is the Financial Literacy Program?
+What is the Financial Empowerment Program?

 WHF members volunteer to provide financial education to clients of community organizations around the Washington, DC area.
 This training addresses issues such as family budgeting, savings, paying bills on time, credit repair, and basic banking and checking account management.
-We also provide basic information on micro-lending in relation to starting a small business.

 What types of volunteer opportunities are available?

-How often are the counseling sessions held?
+How often are the financial empowerment classes held?

 Who are the participants?